First-year nursing students at North Platte Community College are doing their part to hydrate local heroes.

 - Approved eye protection (will be provided if a participant does not have any)

 - A helmet (will be provided if a participant doesn't have one)

-Those unable to attend the training in North Platte will have the option of taking it at any of the following times and locations:
+Those unable to attend the training in Broken Bow will have the option of taking it at the following times and locations:

 - May 20 - Nebraska Department of Roads, Ogallala

 - May 23 – Thomas County Fairgrounds, Thedford

 - June 14 – Dundy County Fairgrounds, Benkelman